-Many cultures have enjoyed the playful freedom one feels after donning a mask.
-But no place has taken these toys for grown-ups to greater extremes, both elegant and diabolical, than Venice.
-A tour of the world of Venetian masks, and their starring role in the mega-party called Carnival.
+Many cultures enjoy the playful freedom one feels when donning a mask.
+But no place has taken these toys for grownups to greater extremes, both elegant and diabolical, than Venice.
+Take a richly illustrated tour of the world of Venetian masks and mask-makers in this CRAFTSMANSHIP photo essay.

 Photography by RICCARDO ROITER RIGONI and ERLA ZWINGLE

 There are hundreds, I think thousands, of Carnivals in the world, but the Venetian version is one of the most famous; every year more people come, drawn not only by the chance to wear (or at least see) fantastic masks and elaborate costumes, but to do so in a place that can seem like something you just dreamed up.

 “It looks like a stage set.”
 I said it myself when I first came here, and I’ve heard it many times since.
 What better place to indulge in make-believe than in the most make-believe city there is?
 Or to put on a disguise or frivolous outfit of some sort; to parade, to frolic, to take pictures of parading and frolicking?
 Carnival and Venice are the Scarlett and Rhett of European culture: they were made for each other.

 Carnival means no inhibitions; therefore children, who have no inhibitions anyway, are the essence of Carnival.
 If you can imagine it, you have a right to be it.
 “I was inside a Rubik’s cube once,” a Venetian woman recalls.
 “And I had some friends who dressed up as slices of cake, and every so often they’d come together to make an entire cake.
 It was all playful.
 This little boy’s parents wanted to trick us into thinking that a gondolier had been transformed into an angelic cherub, which of course is total fantasy.
 This toddler obviously isn’t a gondolier – they never throw confetti.